Duck Valley Indian Reservation: History

 On April 16, 1877, President Rutherford B. Hayes established the Duck Valley Western Shoshone Reservation by Executive Order; it was also used for Northern Paiute people.
 Despite the Native Americans having a designated reservation, local settlers and some politicians tried to force the tribal members off the valuable Duck Valley lands in 1884, suggesting they should join their Western Shoshone kinsmen at the reservation at Fort Hall, Idaho.
 The bands' chiefs successfully resisted these efforts to be displaced from their lands.

 Meanwhile, the Northern Paiute band joined with another branch of Shoshone in the Bannock War of 1878.
 Survivors were sent to a prisoner-of-war camp at the Yakama Indian Reservation in Yakima County, Washington.
 Upon their release, the Northern Paiute returned to the Duck Valley.
 President Grover Cleveland expanded the reservation by Executive Order on May 4, 1886, to accommodate the Paiute.

 President William Howard Taft expanded the reservation to its current size by Executive Order on July 1, 1910.
 It was unusual to have two federal government actions to enlarge the reservation after it was established; most federal actions have been taken to reduce the size of Indian reservations.

-The Shoshone-Paiute Tribe of Duck Valley is one of five federally recognized tribes in the state of Idaho, each of which have reservations.
-The others are the Coeur d'Alene, Kootenai Tribe of Idaho, Nez Perce, and Shoshone-Bannock.
-It is one of several federally recognized tribes in Nevada, some of which include other Shoshone and Paiute bands.
+The Shoshone–Paiute Tribes of the Duck Valley Indian Reservation are one of five federally recognized tribes in the state of Idaho, each with a reservation.
+The others are the Coeur d'Alene, Kootenai Tribe of Idaho, Nez Perce, and the Shoshone-Bannock tribes.
+The Duck Valley Reservation extends across the Idaho–Nevada border.
+Nevada is home to 28 Tribal Nations, bands, colonies, and communities recognized by the State of Nevada.

+Legal actions and legislative advocacy

+The Shoshone–Paiute Tribes of the Duck Valley Indian Reservation have participated in numerous legal proceedings and legislative initiatives concerning tribal sovereignty, water rights, federal funding obligations, voting access, and public infrastructure affecting reservation residents.
+These efforts have involved federal courts, interstate water adjudications, congressional legislation, and state election administration.

+Snake River Basin Adjudication

+The tribes were participants in the Snake River Basin Adjudication (SRBA), a major water-rights proceeding initiated by the State of Idaho in 1987 to determine water rights throughout the Snake River basin.

+In the adjudication, the United States asserted federal reserved water rights on behalf of the Shoshone–Paiute Tribes under the Winters doctrine.
+In 2006 the Fifth Judicial District Court of Idaho entered a revised consent decree quantifying the tribes’ water rights within the basin.